Undergraduate LLB Law Degree

-An LLB degree might be your chosen law degree if you’re considering studying law at university.
+An LLB law degree might be your first choice if you’re considering studying law at university.

 See a Selection of Top LLB Courses

-What is an LLB and What Does LLB Stand for?
+What is the LLB and What Does LLB Stand for?

-It’s a three-year qualifying law degree which leads to the next stage in legal training: either the LPC for solicitors or the BPTC for barristers.
+It’s a three-year higher education qualifying law degree which leads to the next stage in training to enter the legal profession: either the LPC for solicitors or the BPTC for barristers.

 The LLB degree is not to be confused with a law BA, which would need to be followed by a GDL in order to lead to a qualification.